kubedb/docs/docs/guides/mysql/upgrading/overview.md

 section_menu_id: guides
 ---

 {{< notice type="warning" message="Upgrading is an Enterprise feature of KubeDB.
-You must have KubeDB Enterprise operator installed to test this feature." >}}
+You must have a KubeDB Enterprise operator installed to test this feature." >}}

 # Upgrading MySQL version Overview

-This guide will give you an overview on how KubeDB enterprise operator upgrade the version of `MySQL` database.
+This guide will give you an overview of how KubeDB enterprise operator upgrades the version of `MySQL` database.

 ## Before You Begin